Skip to content

 Resolution

-If a session fails because your Amazon Elastic Compute Cloud (Amazon EC2) instance isn't available as a managed instance, then troubleshoot your managed instance availability.
+If a session fails, then follow the instructions at Troubleshooting Session Manager for comprehensive diagnostic guidance.
+If your Amazon Elastic Compute Cloud (Amazon EC2) instance isn't available as a managed Amazon EC2 instance, then troubleshoot your managed instance availability.

 If a session fails and shows one of the following error messages, then apply the appropriate troubleshooting guidance.

 "Your session has been terminated for the following reasons: ----------ERROR------- Encountered error while initiating handshake.
-Fetching data key failed: Unable to retrieve data key, Error when decrypting data key AccessDeniedException: The ciphertext refers to a AWS KMS key that does not exist, does not exist in this region, or you are not allowed to access. status code: 400, request id: nnnnnnnnnnnn"
+Fetching data key failed: Unable to retrieve data key, Error when decrypting data key AccessDeniedException: The ciphertext refers to an AWS KMS key that doesn't exist, doesn't exist in this Region, or that your IAM permissions don't allow you to access. status code: 400"

 "Error - Fleet Manager is unable to start the session because the WebSocket connection closed unexpectedly during the handshake.
 Verify that your instance profile has sufficient Sessions Manager and AWS KMS permissions.
 For a more detailed message, visit the Session Manager console"